-A low carb and super tasty side dish, Roasted Miso Glazed Radishes (Asian Style) pairs perfectly with Seared Tuna With Dragon Fruit Salsa or Crispy Sesame Tofu… The miso glaze requires a few traditional Japanese ingredients, and the radishes cook in half the time of other root veggies!
+A low carb and super tasty side dish, Miso Glazed Roasted Radishes is a low carb side dish with a delicious Asian-inspired glaze pairs perfectly with Seared Tuna With Dragon Fruit Salsa or Crispy Sesame Tofu… The miso glaze requires a few traditional Japanese ingredients, and the radishes cook in half the time of other root veggies!

 I LOVE radishes – the crunch and the bit of peppery flavor add pizazz to tacos, salads, and more.
 I love them plain or with European butter and sea salt.
 (Yes, that is a “thing”) 🙂 It took me some time to warm up to the idea of cooking this vegetable.
 Preconceived notions perhaps?

 Radishes are a root from the Brassica family and are a cousin to the cabbage.
 Scratching my head emoji needed here. 😀 I don’t taste a connection, but I trust my sources!
 You may be surprised to know that radishes contain a good amount of Vitamin C, as well as smaller amounts of other important vitamins and minerals.
 Radishes are a good source of dietary fiber.
 For more on nutrition information of radishes, see What are Radishes Good For?.

 My inspiration for Roasted Miso Glazed Radishes was twofold: 1.
 Gorgeous multi-colored radishes at my farmers market.
 2. My friend Jennifer Stewart of Take Two Tapas’ Crispy Roasted Garlic Radishes.
 Rarely do I find radishes with really nice greens, and I love color in my food!
 I used some of the lovely greens in the dish, and I’ve got a zip bag full for a planned fermented radish greens.